caetas/GenerativeZoo/docs/DCGAN.md

-# Vanilla Generative Adversarial Network (Vanilla GAN)
+# Deep Convolutional Generative Adversarial Network (DC-GAN)

 A Generative Adversarial Network (GAN) comprises two neural networks: a **Generator** and a **Discriminator**, engaged in a minimax game.
 The generator fabricates synthetic images out of a noisy input, while the discriminator evaluates the authenticity of these samples, distinguishing between real data and the generated ones.
 Through iterative training, the generator learns to produce increasingly realistic outputs that deceive the discriminator, while the discriminator enhances its ability to differentiate genuine from fake data.